Borel graphable equivalence relations: Basic properties and examples

 \begin{proposition} Let $E$ be an equivalence relation on a Polish space $X$. \begin{enumerate} \item If $E$ is Borel, then $E$ is Borel graphable. \item If $E$ is Borel graphable, then $E$ is analytic. \item If $E$ is countable and Borel graphable, then $E$ is Borel. \end{enumerate} \end{proposition}

 \begin{proof} (1) and (2) are trivial.
 We prove (3).
-Without loss of generality, we may assume $X=\Cantor$.
+Note that if $X$ is countable then $E$ is trivially Borel, so we may assume $X$ is uncountable.
+Since any two uncountable Polish spaces are Borel isomorphic (see Theorem 15.6 of~\cite{kechris1995classical}), we may assume without loss of generality that $X = \Cantor$.
 Suppose $E$ is countable and let $G$ be a Borel graphing of $E$.
-Clearly, $G$ is locally countable, and so $P\subseteq X^3$ defined by
+Let $P \subseteq X^3$ be the set defined by